 “The idea that poetry was spoken in the streets and spoken publicly, you couldn’t help but be excited by that,” he [Dylan] says.
-“There would always be a poet in the clubs and you’d hear the hymes, and [Allen] Ginsberg and [Gregory] Corso — those guys were highly influential.
+“There would always be a poet in the clubs and you’d hear the hymes, and [Allen] Ginsberg and [Gregory] Corso — those guys were highly influential.”

 – from an interview with Robert Hilburn in the LA Times – Rock’s Enigmatic Poet Opens a Long-Private Door 04/04/04

-Bringing It All Back Home established Dylan as one of the greatest figures in the history of popular music.
-If he had stopped recording after Another Side, or simply had continued to produce works in the same vein, he would be remember as one of the best singer-songwriters of the sixties, something akin to being Donovan’s much better older brother.
+Bringing It All Back Home established Dylan as one of the great figures in the history of popular music.
+If he had stopped recording after Another Side, or simply had continued to produce works in the same vein, he would be remembered as one of the best singer-songwriters of the sixties, something akin to Donovan’s much better older brother.
 But this recording, together with his next two, Highway 61 Revisited and Blonde and Blonde, catapulted Dylan not only way beyond the reach of his contemporaries but also beyond those who have come along since.
 Bringing is one of the special recordings in popular music.
-Tim Riley, author of Hard Rain, put it well: “It’s gut-charged music-making without a net”.
+Tim Riley, the author of Hard Rain, put it well: “It’s gut-charged music-making without a net”.

 But what makes it so special?
 It’s hard to describe really.
 You can’t just point a finger at one aspect of the recording and say ‘that’s why it’s so great.’
 It’s not just the prominence of the electric instruments, although they were a new element in Dylan’s art.
 It’s just not his singing, although it did become even more powerful and imaginative.
 It’s not just the lyrics, although they did become much more surreal and outrageous.
 It’s not the politics, since Dylan was political before.
 It’s not any one thing.
 It’s a whole bunch of things, each of which had been done at least on some level by other artists.
 However, Dylan put them all together in a new and unique way.
 Seth Kulick, writing on rec.music.dylan, summed it up nicely: